Omaha DUI Attorney

-Former Prosecutor & Police Officer Working for You in Douglas & Sarpy Counties
+Former Prosecutor Defending Your Rights in Douglas & Sarpy Counties

 As in all states, Nebraska takes a hard line with drunk and/or drugged driving.
 If you have been arrested, you face a variety of penalties along with the collateral damage of a permanent criminal record.
 You may believe that fighting a DUI is a lost cause but that is negative thinking.
 Many defense strategies may be available that could result in a case dismissal or dropped charges.
 However, you will need the services of a knowledgeable and experienced attorney who knows how to investigate and challenge the evidence being used against you.